-A huge plot isn't essential for growing vegetables - in fact, it can be a drawback.
-A small, intensive, easily managed plot produces far more top quality, usable crops for most busy people.
+A huge kitchen garden isn't essential for growing vegetables - a small, easily managed plot can produce plenty of crops for busy people.
 The secret of success is making best use of available space.

-Pests and disease are more of a problem with closely spaced crops, so opt for modern pest- and disease-resistant varieties, where possible.
+Grow crops that grow fast and crop quickly, so that you have a quick turnover of produce and can avoid any gaps.
+Pests and diseases are more of a problem with closely spaced crops, so opt for modern pest- and disease-resistant varieties, where possible.

-Make the best use of your space by growing the four crops listed below.
+Make the best use of your space by growing the crops suggested below.

 These heavy-yielding climbing plants keep cropping all summer, so one sowing should be enough.
 Runner beans are easy and reliable, and their flowers are pretty enough for them to grow up a fence, trellis or arch, or in a deep container on the patio.
 Read our runner bean Grow Guide.